 Information Architecture for Multichannel PIM

-The product information management in Crystallize can manage any type of products from one-off sales to recurring subscriptions.
+The product information management in Crystallize can manage any type of product from one-off sales to recurring subscriptions.
 Products can either physical goods to be shipped or virtual products like enabling a software service.

 One size does not fit all.
 Products come in all shapes and sizes.
-For that reason you need to organize the structures or groups of products by the different properties they describe.
-We call this shapes in Crystallize.
+For that reason, you need to organize the structures or groups of products by the different properties they describe.
+We call these shapes in Crystallize.

 If you consider a t-shirt and a pair of jeans they might be fine sharing the same describing shape.
 What if you in the same shop are selling access to a streaming service?
 Would you use the same properties to describe a t-shirt and a monthly subscription to a streaming service?

 This is where shapes and components come into the picture.
 Simply put a shape defines a set of components that make out the way you can describe and enrich a product.
 Remember we want both to have a good structure and we want rich information to sell the products.

 Semantic Structures for PIM Shapes

 Ideally, we bring semantics into the description of different products.
 If we have a good semantic structure we can for example compare products of similar shapes.
 Like all clothes made of cotton in Italy.

 A simple example of a clothing shape: